kodedge-swapneel/springboot-mysql-eks/README.md

 2. Deployed and setup MySql database in private subnet using Amazon RDS service.
 3. Create EKS cluster in private subnet and deploy springboot application.
 4. Deployed Internet facing AWS Application load balance to access to application.
+5. Connect to MySql database which deployed in private subnet from local machine.

 Here I have created REST API's to add and retrieve ExchangeRate in the MySql database.